arcana-lab/noelle/README.md

 NOELLE is in active development so more tools, tests, and abstractions will be added.

-We release NOELLE's source code in the hope of benefiting others.
+We release NOELLE's source code in the hope others will benefit from it.
 You are kindly asked to acknowledge usage of the tool by citing the following paper:
 ```
 @inproceedings{NOELLE,